adnguyen/adnguyen.github.io/_posts/2016-01-26-range_limits.md

 Please see my <a href="/assets/2016_range_limits_evolution_meeting_v2.pdf">poster</a> for this project!
 I'm hoping to submit this paper to <a href="http://www.journals.uchicago.edu/loi/an">American Naturalist!</a>

-## Putting in some supplemental figures here in prep for evolution poster session:
+## Putting in some supplemental figures here in prep for evolution poster session (Session1, Saturday June 18th; 5:45-7:45 PM, Exhibit Hall 1, #3):

 # Cold performance curves